Andrettin/Wyrmsun/readme.txt

 - When clicking a unit's button that brings up the targeting cursor, it now turns green when hovering over a friendly unit, yellow when hovering over a neutral unit, and red when hovering over an enemy unit.
 - Added stone as a resource, which can be harvested from rocks.
 Stone is generally used for fortifications, but normal dwarven structures also require stone.
 - Added new UI for the dwarves and the germanics (graphics by Jinn).
+- If the player only has farms, he now loses the match without it being necessary for all of them to be destroyed.

 * Quests
 - Added The Battle of Magetobria quest.